BirdSofts/BasicsOfDirectx/README.md

 </table>

 # Copyright
 The literature and all the known and unknown ideas provided within the following learning resource is copyrighted.
-On the other hand, so far the source code is concerned, most of which is learned and inspired from online references and the addition to them can be used under the licence terms provided with the software itself.
+On the other hand, so far the source code is concerned, most of which is learned and inspired from online references and the addition to them can be used under the license terms provided with the software itself.